Ben-Woolley/java-for-beginners/docs/exercises/exercise-list-lesson2.md

 1. `System.out.println` (print) each of them separately.
 2. Print them together in a sentence (which may or may not make sense).

-## Pythagoras Calculation
-In a `main`, define 2 `Integer` variables for the `side`s of a right-angled triangle.
-Use [Pythagoras' theorem]() to calculate the length of the third side and print a message to the console, such as `A right angle triangle with first side length 1 and second side length 2 has third side length 2.2360679775`.

-You will have to use `Math.sqrt()` to get the square root of a value.
-This must be **imported** (pulled in from Java) to use, which is done by adding `import java.util.Math;` to the top of your Java file (below the `package`).

-## Printing Lists
-Make a `List` of the names of your favourite foods (in order of most to least favourite).
-With this list:
-1. Print them out on a line each.
-2. Then use it in a sentence e.g. `If I could, I would eat ice cream for every meal`.
-3. Then add the rank of each food to the beginning of each line e.g. `1) If I could...`.

 ## Math Operations
 Write a program that has 2 Integer variables `a` and `b`, print the result of each of applying addition, subtraction, division, multiplication, and modulus of `a` to `b`.